 - We understand the younger the child the more help and support is usually required to support your child's learning at home.
-This is also true for those children with a special educational need. - Our expectation is that parents and carers establish a routine to support your child's education at home and ensure the work set is completed (wherever possible) and returned or submitted electronically before or at the point of their return from self-isolation or on the day specified by the class teacher during longer periods of school closure. - We understand parents may find the remote learning challenging due to personal circumstances.
-Where this is the case, we ask parents to prioritise mathematics and English tasks.
+This is also true for those children with a special educational need. - Our expectation is that parents and carers establish a routine to support your child's education at home and ensure the work set is completed (wherever possible) and returned or submitted electronically before or at the point of their return from self-isolation.